 Some graphics adapters exhibit incompatibility with 3D View by not displaying the MIP, 3DVR and LUT thumbnail images.
 (If only the 3DVR and LUT thumbnails are black, see below.)
 In many cases, this is also accompanied by errors related to VTK in CMS Monitor.
 This may be resolved by having the system administrator update the graphics adapter driver.
-Otherwise, operation of 3D View using only the double oblique views (DOV) is still possible by disabling the option in Options > Hangings > DoubleOblique > Enable hardware rendering.
+Otherwise, operation of 3D View using only the double oblique views (DOV) is still possible by disabling the option in Second Second Se disabling the option in Options > Hangings > DoubleOblique > Enable hardware shading.